hugsclane/myfair/readme.md

 See notes in `main()`

 Additionally if you would like to explore distributions used to produce the data, calling `python dis_gen.py` will show you either a probabilty frequency function or a probability density function for each distribution.

+### Progress Map

+Below is a map of progress made on MyFAIR with the following features planned.
+For now the output is an loss exceedance curve based on the FAIR model.

+This was developed as a demo ignoring some scalable best practices, I am aware that there are some shortcomings in not using interfaces but the scale of the project doesn't require them just yet.

 ### Model Functionality
 - [x] LEF